-Each member of the Senior Executive team has signed a formal employment contract covering a range of matters including their duties, rights, responsibilities and any entitlements on termination.
+Each member of the Executive team has signed a formal employment contract covering a range of matters including their duties, rights, responsibilities and any entitlements on termination.
 The standard contract refers to a specific formal job description.
-This job description will be reviewed by the Remuneration and Nomination Committee on an annual basis and, where necessary, be revised in consultation with the relevant employee.
+This job description will be reviewed by the Chair of the Board or the CEO/Managing Director (as appropriate) on an annual basis and, where necessary, be revised in consultation with the relevant employee.

-5 Recommendation 1.4 - Company secretary is accountable to the Board
+Recommendation 1.4 - Company Secretary is accountable to the Board